Murder of Haley Anderson: Murder and immediate aftermath

 On Sunday, March 11, Tercero was officially named as a suspect by the Binghamton Police Department, which also stated that Tercero fled to Nicaragua.
-The Broome County District Attorney, Steve Cornwell, "said his office will be seeking an indictment from a grand jury in the case, and after one is granted, will file a warrant for Tercero’s arrest.
+The Broome County District Attorney, Steve Cornwell, "said his office will be seeking an indictment from a grand jury in the case, and after one is granted, will file a warrant for Tercero's arrest.
 According to Cornwell, the warrant will be presented to the U.S. Department of State, and his office will call on the Nicaraguan government to extradite Tercero."

 Monday classes were cancelled for senior nursing students in the wake of Anderson's death.
 Also on Monday, March 12, University President Harvey Stenger and Decker School of Nursing Dean Mario Ortiz released statements mourning Anderson's death and extending condolences to her friends and family.

 Tercero was apprehended by the Nicaraguan National Police on Tuesday, March 13 at the Hospital de Leon.
 He had entered the country on Friday, March 9 at 3:55 pm.
 Tercero attempted suicide after killing Anderson and was placed in a psychiatric hospital upon arrival in Nicaragua.
 After Tercero was arrested at the hospital, he was taken to the Directorate of Judicial Assistance, also known as El Chipote, in Managua.

 In Broome County on March 17, Tercero was charged with second-degree murder, which meant he could face up to life in prison if convicted.
 The Broome County District Attorney also officially released a warrant for Tercero's arrest.
 Additionally, District Attorney Cornwell publicly released the information that Anderson's roommates initially found her unresponsive in Tercero's Oak Street apartment.
 They were concerned about Anderson and searched for her; once they found her they called 9-1-1 which triggered the police's welfare check and investigation.

 Trial, conviction, and extradition attempts

 In Nicaragua, Tercero was charged with femicide, making his first court appearance in September 2019.
 Tercero was convicted of femicide and faced 25 to 30 years in a Nicaraguan prison.
 He was eventually sentenced to 30 years, and his appeal to reduce his sentence was rejected in March 2020.
-He still faces a second-degree murder charge in Broome County, New York, but there are complications with the legalities of extradition.
+He still faces a second-degree murder charge in Broome County, New York, should a future Broome County district attorney choose to seek extradition when Tercero has completed his 30 years of incarceration in the Nicaraguan prison system.